EmilianoG-byte/Qiskit-Adding/README.md

 ## Problem Statement:

-Design a quantum circuit that finds the subsets where the sum is equal to the value 16 in the following vector [5,7,8,9,1]
+Design a quantum circuit that finds the subsets where the sum is equal to the value 16 in the vector: [5,7,8,9,1]

 ## Solution:

-The two solutions are given after measuring the register qubits of the whole circuit.
+The two solutions are given after measuring the full register of the circuit.
 These are:
 - [01010] == [7,9] and
 - [01101] == [7,8,1]